 Devices Supported: Roku, Fire TV Devices, Apple TV, Chromecast, Xbox One, iOS, Android, and more

-Price: Starts at $64.99 per month and includes a cloud DVR along with Hulu’s massive on-demand streaming library
+Price: Starts at $69.99 per month and includes a cloud DVR along with Hulu’s massive on-demand streaming library

 See our Review of Hulu + Live TV for more details.

-YouTube TV also offers FS1, NBCSN, and carries the local Fox affiliate in 208 of 210 markets in the U.S. They also offer NBC local NBC in You can check your Zip Code on Youtube TVs Website to make sure those channels are available in your area.
+YouTube TV also offers FS1, USA, and carries the local Fox affiliate in 208 of 210 markets in the U.S. They also offer NBC nearly everywhere.
+You can check your Zip Code on YouTube TVs Website to make sure those channels are available in your area.
 Here are some of the details of YouTube TV’s live TV streaming service:

 Devices Supported: Roku, Android, iOS (includes AirPlay to Apple TV), and Chromecasts/Chromecast-compatible TVs

-Price: $50 per month and includes a cloud DVR
+Price: $64.99 per month and includes a cloud DVR

 You can see our in-depth review of YouTube TV for more information on their service.